 Offering a heady barrage of blue-collar beach culture, Daytona Beach (pop.
-68,128) is a classic road-trip destination in every way, shape, and form.
-The beach here is huge—over 20 miles long, and 500 feet wide at low tide—and there’s a small and recently pretty scruffy amusement pier at the foot of Main Street.
+68,866) is a classic road-trip destination in every way, shape, and form.
+The beach here is huge—more than 20 mi (32 km) long, and 500 ft (152 m) wide at low tide—and there’s a small and recently pretty scruffy amusement pier at the foot of Main Street.
 The rest of Daytona Beach is rather rough at the edges, with boarded-up shops and some lively bars and nightclubs filling the few blocks between the beach area and the Halifax River, which separates the beach from the rest of the town.

-Besides being a living museum of pop culture, Daytona Beach has long played an important role in car culture: In the first decades of the 20th century, a real Who’s Who of international automotive pioneers—Henry Ford, R. E. Olds, Malford Duesenberg, and more—came here to test the upper limits of automotive performance.
-The first world land-speed record (a whopping 68 mph!) was set here in 1903, and by 1935 the ill-starred British racer Malcolm Campbell had raised it to 276 mph.
+Besides being a living museum of pop culture, Daytona Beach has long played an important role in car culture: In the first decades of the 20th century, a real who’s who of international automotive pioneers—Henry Ford, R. E. Olds, Malford Duesenberg, and more—came here to test the upper limits of automotive performance.
+The first world land-speed record—a whopping 68 mph (109km/h)!—was set here in 1903, and by 1935 the ill-starred British racer Malcolm Campbell had raised it to 276 mph (445 km/h).

-The speed racers later moved west to Bonneville Salt Flats in Utah, and Daytona became the breeding ground for stock car racing—today’s Daytona 500 started out as a series of 100 to 200-mile races around a rough 4-mile oval, half on the sands and half on a paved frontage road.
+The speed racers later moved west to Bonneville Salt Flats in Utah, and Daytona became the breeding ground for stock car racing—today’s Daytona 500 started out as a series of 100- to 200-mile races around a rough 4-mi (6.4-km) oval, half on the sands and half on a paved frontage road.
 The circuit races, both for cars and motorcycles, really came into their own after World War II.
-In 1947, NASCAR (the National Association for Stock Car Auto Racing) was founded here as the nascent sport’s governing body.
-The races soon outgrew the sands, and in 1958 they were moved to the purpose-built Daytona International Speedway, on US-92 six miles west of the beach, right off I-95 exit 87.
-Daytona offers “ride-alongs” and on-track driving experiences (for a mere $143 to $3,200).
-After a visit, you may want to spend some time practicing your skills at the Speed Park (201 Fentress Blvd., 386/253-3278), the go-kart and drag racing track across the street.
+In 1947, NASCAR was founded here as the nascent sport’s governing body.
+The races soon outgrew the sands, and in 1958 they were moved to the purpose-built Daytona International Speedway, on US-92 6 mi (9.6 km) west of the beach, right off I-95 exit 261A.
+Daytona offers “ride-alongs” and on-track driving experiences (for a mere $135 to $260).

 Daytona Beach is party central during March and April, when some 300,000 college kids escape from northern climes to defrost and unwind with a vengeance.
-There has been a concerted effort to keep a lid on things recently, but if you’re after peace and quiet you should head somewhere else.
-The same is true of the springtime Bike Week before the Daytona 200 in March, and again in fall during Biketoberfest, when thousands of motorcycling enthusiasts descend upon Daytona for a week or more of partying in between races at Daytona Speedway.
-The granddaddy of all stock car races, the Daytona 500, is held around Valentine’s Day, but getting one of the 110,000 tickets is all but impossible for casual fans.
+There has been a concerted effort recently to keep a lid on things, but if you’re after peace and quiet, you should head somewhere else.
+The same is true of the springtime Bike Week before the Daytona 200 in March, and again in fall during Biketoberfest, when thousands of motorcycling enthusiasts descend on Daytona for a week or more of partying in between races at Daytona Speedway.
+The granddaddy of all stock car races, the Daytona 500, is held around Valentine’s Day, but getting one of the 101,000 tickets is all but impossible for casual fans.